matsaleh13/allok8or/doc/dev-log.md

   - Now, instead of having a constant prefix and suffix length, we have no way to know how far to walk the string to find the end of the token we're looking for.
   - That means we can't use a constexpr method.
 Boo.
   - Gonna let this stew overnight.

+## 2018-11-10

+- Finally got TypeNameHelper working on Clang:
+  - Preserved constexpr by adding a method that takes the __*FUNCTION__ string and a `start` and `end` pointer as OUT params.
+That way, no need to declare local vars.
+  - Refactored to minimize the amount of compiler-specific code.